 How can you help residents and families navigate these challenging times?

-They do remember them, but perhaps a past version of themselves, and this is where the connection can still be found and still cherished.
-When you work in a care home, you get to have conversations with the residents all the time, and they often ask where their wife/husband is, reminiscing about when they got married, telling stories of their courting days, the traditions of buying fish and chips with the pay packets on a Friday and having cheeky kisses at the local village hall dance.
-Encourage visiting loved ones to keep sharing these memories, bring in pictures or objects from past holidays or events, allow their other half to reminisce and join in where they can.
+They do remember, but perhaps a past version of themselves, and this is where the connection can still be found and still cherished.
+When you work in a care home, you get to have conversations with the residents all the time.
+They often ask where their wife/husband is, reminiscing about when they got married and telling stories of their courting days – the traditions of buying fish and chips with their pay packets on a Friday, and having cheeky kisses at the local village hall dance.
+Encourage visiting loved ones to keep sharing these memories, bringing in pictures or objects from past holidays or events, and allowing their other half to reminisce and join in where they can.
 This is an act of love – for the person living with dementia, it is a vital part of what they need to feel connected to their lives, and for the husband or wife, it is a way to show support and love.

-Of course, things get harder when speech starts to slur and it becomes difficult to express thoughts – but it’s important to remember that the person is still listening and still feel emotions.
+Of course, things get harder when speech starts to slur and it becomes difficult to express thoughts, but it’s important to remember that the person is still listening and still feels emotions.
 A warm touch on the hand and positive body language gives reassurance so they know someone is there.

 It’s important to remember, that for those people visiting loved ones, and then either returning to an empty house or to a new relationship, that that person is dealing with loss and grief in their own way.
 Try to support the relationship they have with their loved one – even if they have other distractions at home – simply by encouraging them to visit and supporting them with activities, conversation prompts and a listening ear when they do.